Cumulocity-IoT/c8y-docs/content/protocol-integration/lwm2m-bundle/device-details.md

   * Fail device firmware update on unexpected result (terminate the device firmware update process if an unexpected situation is detected)
   * Logging event level - the logging levels can be adjusted based on types or completely be disabled for the device.
 When enabled, log events are visible in the device's events.
 Levels:
     * NONE - nothing will be logged as events,
-    * "LIFECYCLE" - only registration, de-registration and registration update events,
+    * LIFECYCLE - only registration, de-registration and registration update events
     * "TRAFFIC" - same as LIFECYCLE + sent/received data,
     * "FIRMWARE" - same as LIFECYCLE + detailed firmware update information,
     * "VERBOSE" - all above details will be logged